frederikvig/nyum/_recipes/mashed-potatoes.md

 ---

 > Meanwhile, in a medium saucepan, heat the butter and milk over medium-low heat just until the butter is melted and the milk is warm.
+Stir in 1 teaspoon salt and the pepper.

 ---